Weavers of Orlando have 3 different 3 day workshops planned for 2019.

 We sponsor 3 workshops a year, 2 of the workshops are usually with nationally known instructors, and members get first chance to take these workshops.

 The cost of the workshops are estimated prior to the workshop and a deposit is required when signing up to take a workshop with Weavers of Orlando.

 The exact cost of the workshop is determined by the cost of travel for the instructor, teaching fees along with room rental and any other expenses encountered for the workshop.
 These costs are then divided among the participants in the workshop.
 Some of the instructors also require a materials fee that is separate fee from the cost of the workshop.

-If you are interested in joining us at one of the following workshops or would like more details please contact our workshop chair Ann R at email@example.com
+If you are interested in joining us at one of the following workshops or would like more details please contact our workshop chair Nancy R at firstname.lastname@example.org

 The well stocked workshop basket This file contains a very good list of things you should bring with you to every workshop Please take the time to click on the link, read & print the list for future reference.